A quick note:

 Here are the biggest myths, which are holding you back from your SEO success!

-2. Starting a website on an expired domain is better: Many dropped, or expiring domains are heavily spammed and may be permanently banned from Google index.
-Always check MajesticSEO historical index and the snapshots on Web Archive.
-Further, more these domains were abused for SEO for too long and for a piece of mind start fresh with a new domain.
+2. Starting a website on an expired domain is better: Many dropped or expiring domains are heavily spammed and may permanently be banned from Google index.
+Always check the historical backlink data and the snapshots in the Web Archive.
+Furthermore, these domains abused for SEO for too long, and for a piece of mind, start fresh with a new domain.

 4. Regional Domains provide huge SEO advantage: This study shows us that Google prioritizes quality information over local content.
 At least, this appears to be Google’s philosophy.

 5. Domain registration length help with SEO: This is one of the oldest SEO myths.
 Registration length does not increase Google search engine rankings.